matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 user.
 The knocking user may then join the room as if they had been invited normally.

+The accept a knock, the client should call [`POST /_matrix/client/r0/rooms/{roomId}/invite`](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-rooms-roomid-invite) with the user ID of the knocking user in the JSON body.

+If the knocking user is on another homeserver, then the homeserver of the accepting user will call [`PUT /_matrix/federation/v2/invite/{roomId}/{eventId}`](https://matrix.org/docs/spec/server_server/r0.1.4#put-matrix-federation-v2-invite-roomid-eventid) on the knocking homeserver to inform it that its knock has been accepted.

+The knocking homeserver should assume an invite to a room it has knocked on means that its knock has been accepted, even if the invite was not explicitly related to the knock attempt.

 ### Membership change to `leave`

 The knock has been rejected by someone in the room.

+XXX: There is also an open question here about who should be able to reject a knock.
+When revoking an invite for a user, perhaps counter-intuitively, you need to have a high enough power level to kick users, rather than invite them.
+You also need to have a higher power level than them.
+Should the same be done for knocking, assuming the knocking user has the default power level?
+Or should it be the same power level that's required to accept the knock?

+To reject a knock, the client should call [`POST /_matrix/client/r0/rooms/{roomId}/kick`](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-rooms-roomid-kick) with the user ID of the knocking user in the JSON body.

-This is made a bit tricky in that it is very difficult to have knock rejections, aka leave events from the room directed towards you, propagate over federation if you're not in the room at the same time.
+At this point, if the knocking user is on another homeserver, then the homeserver of the rejecting user needs to send the `leave` event over federation to the knocking homeserver.
+However, this is a bit tricky as it is currently very difficult to have events from a room propagate over federation if the receiving homeserver is not in the room.
+This is due to the remote homeserver being unable to verify that the event being sent is actually from a homeserver in the room - and that the homeserver in the room had the required power level to send it.
 This is a problem that currently affects other similar operations, such as disinviting or unbanning a federated user.
 In both cases, they won't be notified as their homeserver is not in the room.

 While we could send easily send the leave event as part of a generic transaction to the remote homeserver, that homeserver would have no way to